-Considering the above information, officers are of the opinion that the A625 is currently consistent with the current guidance in 2013 Setting Local Speed Limits and the County Council's Speed Management Protocol.
-Therefore, officers do not recommend a reduction in the speed limit on the section of the A625, which includes the bend and bridge over the River Derwent at this time.
+Considering the nature of this section of the B6001, and the good collision history record, officers are of the opinion that it is consistent with the current guidance in 2013 Setting Local Speed Limits and the County Council's Speed Management Protocol for a 50mph road.
+Furthermore, traffic calming measures at this location are not justified at this time.